-Initial bedrock mapping and boulder tracing along the Route de la Mine North Block claims, situated approximately 8km southwest and along strike of the SW Zone led to the discovery of a new gold zone named Beyan Gold Zone.
+Initial bedrock mapping and boulder tracing along the Route de la Mine North Block claims, situated approximately 8 km southwest and along strike of the SW Zone led to the discovery of the Beyan Gold Zone near the Rosario-Troilus (best values of 3.5% Cu, 1% Zn, 12.5 g/t Au, and 161.7 g/t Ag in channel samples) and Lac Troilus-Nord showings (11.4 g/t Au and 0.94% Cu over 0.5 m).
 To date, 25 outcrop grab samples have returned anomalous gold values greater than 0.1 g/t Au with the best results returning 9.7 g/t Au and 32.5 g/t Ag.
-A total of 14 grab samples from the Beyan Gold Zone have been collected from outcrop and can be traced on strike over 225 metres.

-This new gold zone is part of a larger gold-bearing boulder field, identified by Troilus, characterized by several boulders that containing gold and silver values up to 2 g/t Au and 4.9 g/t Ag.
-Some of these boulders are large, between 1m -2m in width, sub-rounded and sub-angular indicating a possible nearby source northeast of the new discovery.
+A total of 14 grab samples from the Beyan Gold Zone have been collected from outcrop and can be traced on strike over 225 m.
+This gold zone is part of a larger gold-bearing boulder field, identified by Troilus, characterized by several boulders containing gold and silver values up to 2 g/t Au and 4.9 g/t Ag.
 These boulders were found over a distance of 2.5 km.
-A total of 150 samples were collected in the vicinity of the Beyan showing.